google-research/sound-separation/datasets/audioscope/README.md

 \* The paper [2] gives the incorrect count of 3681.

-Addionally, we provide lists of the pairs of clips used to create MoMs for validation and test, where the MoM video uses video frames from the first clip, and a soundtrack that is the sum of the audio from both clips.
+Additionally, we provide lists of the pairs of clips used to create MoMs for validation and test, where the MoM video uses video frames from the first clip, and a soundtrack that is the sum of the audio from both clips.

 | Split     | Label                   | Count       | CSV name                                                                    |
 |-----------|-------------------------|-------------|-----------------------------------------------------------------------------|